SoftwareGuy/Ignorance/README.md

 [Here's a quick primer.](https://vis2k.github.io/Mirror/Transports/Ignorance).
 It might be slightly out of date, but it covers the basics of Ignorance.

-### I am not satisfied with Ignorance.

-Please let me know why as I can't improve my code if I don't get feedback.
-*However, if you're just here to troll then please move on.*

 Credits
 -------

 -   **Donators**: Thanks for helping keep the lights on.

--	[FSE_Vincenzo](https://github.com/Vincenz099): Resident ENet guy, also part of Flying Squirrel Entertainment.
-Go check their games out, he uses
+-	[FSE_Vincenzo](https://github.com/Vincenz099): Resident master of the ENet way.
+They are part of Flying Squirrel Entertainment - go check their games out.

-	ENet under the hood.
+-	[JesusLuvsYooh](https://github.com/JesusLuvsYooh) : CCU endurance testing project, ideas, fixes and other awesome stuff

 -   [Katori](https://github.com/katori): Helped kickstart the threaded version that evolved into short-lived Ignorance 2.x version, which later became
 	Ignorance Threaded.